‘Hold the Line’

 Diggers on the beach were a very familiar site during the works.
 The seafront was boarded off in sections for a considerable amount of time.
 Construction work carried on behind the fence, come rain or shine.

 If you’ve been coming to Cleveleys for a long time, you’ll probably remember the old beach huts.
 They were round-about where the Pizza Hut is now, at Jubilee Leisure Park.

 Anything to add?

-If you know anything about the construction of the sea defences in Cleveleys in 1947 please get in touch.
+If you’ve got any photos from the construction of the sea defences in Cleveleys in 2007 please get in touch.